-- the long selling process involved in the sale of semiconductor and component test systems; - the relatively small number of total units sold in the semiconductor and component test system market; - order cancellations or delays by customers; - delays in collection of, or increases in provisions for, accounts receivable due to the financial condition of customers; - increases in required provisions for product warranty costs and write-downs of inventory; - any real or perceived decrease in performance and reliability of Advantest products, which leads to a decline in Advantest's reputation; and - uncertain market acceptance of products developed by its customers.
+- the long selling process involved in the sale of semiconductor and component test systems; - the relatively small number of total units sold in the semiconductor and component test system market; - order cancellations or delays by customers;

+- delays in collection of, or increases in provisions for, accounts receivable due to the financial condition of customers; - increases in required provisions for product warranty costs and write-downs of inventory; - any real or perceived decrease in performance and reliability of Advantest products, which leads to a decline in Advantest's reputation; and - uncertain market acceptance of products developed by its customers.

-Chemicals used by Advantest may become subject to more stringent regulations, and Advantest may be required to incur significant cost in adapting to new requirements
+Chemicals used by Advantest may become subject to more stringent regulations, and Advantest may be required to incur significant costs in adapting to new requirements

-Advantest uses chemicals, the manufacture, processing and distribution of which are subject to environmental related laws, regulations and rules of Japanese governmental agencies, as well as by various industry organizations and other regulatory bodies in other countries.
-These regulatory bodies may strengthen existing regulations governing chemicals used by Advantest and may also commence regulation of other chemicals used by Advantest.
+Advantest uses chemicals in the manufacturing of its products, the manufacture, processing and distribution of which are subject to environmental related laws, regulations and rules of Japanese governmental agencies, as well as by various industry organizations and other regulatory bodies in other countries.
+These regulatory bodies may strengthen existing regulations governing chemicals used by Advantest and may also begin to regulate other chemicals used by Advantest.
 For example, Advantest uses lead solder for mounting electronic parts and components for its products.
-Beginning August 2005, the European Union will implement regulations on the collection, treatment, recycling and recovery of electrical and electronic equipment waste and beginning July 2006, will implement regulations on the usage of lead, mercury, cadmium and other hazardous substances in electrical and electronic equipment.
-Further, to cool its semiconductor and component test systems, Advantest uses a particular type of perfluorocarbon, or PFC, that is regulated by the law in Japan and certain other countries.
+Beginning August 2005, the European Union implemented regulations on the collection, treatment, recycling and recovery of electrical and electronic equipment waste and beginning July 2006, will implement regulations on the usage of lead, mercury, cadmium and other hazardous substances in electrical and electronic equipment.
+Further, as a method to cool some of its semiconductor and component test systems, Advantest uses a type of perfluorocarbon, or PFC, that is not currently regulated by laws related to the ozone layer protection and global warming.
 Advantest believes that it is in compliance with current regulations; however, Advantest must be prepared to adapt to regulatory requirements in all relevant countries as requirements change.
 Advantest may be required to incur significant cost in adapting to new requirements.
 Any failure by Advantest to comply with applicable government or industry regulations could result in the imposition of fines or restrictions on its ability to carry on or expand its operations.

-Third parties may claim Advantest is infringing their intellectual property, and Advantest could suffer significant liabilities, litigation costs or licensing expenses or be prevented from selling its products
+Advantest could suffer significant liabilities, litigation costs or licensing expenses or be prevented from selling its products if it is infringing the intellectual property of third parties

 Advantest may be unknowingly infringing the intellectual property rights of third parties and may be held responsible for that infringement.
 To date, Advantest has not been the subject of a material intellectual property claim.
-However, any future litigation regarding patents or other intellectual property infringement could be costly and time consuming, and divert management and key personnel from Advantest's business operations.
+However, any future litigation regarding patents or other intellectual property infringement could be costly and time consuming and divert management and key personnel from Advantest's business operations.
 If Advantest loses a claim, it might be forced to pay significant damages, pay license fees, modify its products or processes, stop making products or stop using processes.
 A license could be very expensive to obtain or may not be available at all.
 Changing Advantest's products or processes to avoid infringing the rights of third parties may be costly or impractical.